linode/docs/docs/databases/mariadb/mariadb-setup-debian.md

  - '[MariaDB SQL commands](https://mariadb.com/kb/en/sql-commands/)'
 ---

+## What is MariaDB?

 MariaDB is a drop-in replacement for MySQL.
-It strives to be the logical choice for database professionals looking for a robust, scalable, and reliable SQL Server.
-This guide will help beginners get started with MariaDB on Debian 9 (Stretch).
+It strives to be the logical choice for database professionals looking for a robust, scalable and reliable SQL Server.
+This guide will help beginners install and configure MariaDB on Debian 9 (Stretch).

  {{< note >}}
 The steps required in this guide require root privileges.
 Be sure to run the steps below as `root` or with the **sudo** prefix.
 For more information on privileges see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.
 {{< /note >}}

-## Installing MariaDB
+## Install MariaDB

 In this section, you will install MariaDB and set the password for the MariaDB root user.
 MariaDB maintains a shell script that automatically sets up the necessary package repositories.